pism/pism/doc/sphinx/init-boot.rst

 but the climate and other parameters use PISM default values, and thus are not (necessarily) the values specified in EISMINT II.

 As a technical note about saved states, a PISM run with :opt:`-stress_balance ssa` also saves the last SSA velocities to the output file in variables :var:`u_ssa` and :var:`v_ssa`.
 The presence of these velocities adds efficiency in restarting because an initial estimate speeds up the solution of the SSA stress balance equations.
-If you want to use :opt:`-i` but also ignore these velocities then use option :opt:`dontreadSSAvels`.
+If you want to use :opt:`-i` but also ignore these velocities then use option :opt:`-dontreadSSAvels`.

 .. _sec-i-format: